hazlamahedich/strike2/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file in the backend directory:
+4. Create a `.env` file in the backend directory based on `.env.example`:
    ```
    # API settings
    SECRET_KEY=your_secret_key